jramkiss/jramkiss.github.io/notebook/_posts/2019-08-21-word_embeddings.md

 ### Overview

-GloVe (Global Vectors) is another architecture for learning word embeddings.
-It improves on a key downside of the skip-gram model, which is the loss of corpus statistics due to capturing information one window at a time.
-To solve this, GloVe uses word co-occurrence counts to capture global information about the corpus. **GloVe learns word embeddings by minimizing the difference between word vector dot products and their log co-occurrence counts.**
+GloVe (Global Vectors) is another architecture for learning word embeddings that improves on the skip-gram model by incorporating corpus statistics.
+Since the skip-gram model looks at each window independently, it loses corpus statistics.
+Instead, GloVe uses word co-occurrence counts to capture global information about the corpus. **GloVe learns word embeddings by minimizing the difference between word vector dot products and their log co-occurrence counts.**

 > On the other hand, methods that rely solely on co-occurrence counts (eg: SVD on the co-occurrence matrix) fail to capture rich relationships between words.
 GloVe tries to incorporate the advantages of both the skip-gram model and count-based models.